Alternative Choices for You

 - Multilingual website and app

 The features provided by GOOSE VPN are definitely top-tier, especially with the OpenVPN and IKEv2 protocols.
-With 28 server locations, you should have little to no difficulty accessing things like blocked websites and geo-restricted content.
+With 25 server locations that are well placed around the world, you should have little to no difficulty accessing things like blocked websites and certain geo-restricted content.

-It’s also nice that Goose offers a multilingual website with customer support in both English and Dutch.
+It’s also nice that Goose offers a multilingual website with customer support in a variety of languages.
 Unlimited simultaneous connections is definitely another plus, although the ban on account sharing sets it back a little.

 Speed and performance